tonyjosephsebastians/pdfagnetsdk/README.md

 ## Builder API

-Use the builder when your application needs to assemble an agent from multiple sources or inject custom strategies.
+Use the builder when your application needs to assemble an agent from multiple sources  custom strategies.

 ```python
 from pdf_agent_sdk import PDFAgentBuilder, ProviderFactory